 Whether the promotion was out of necessity as your sales recruitment firm did not know how to find the right candidate or had experienced problems with external hires.
 It may have been through their campaigning to take the role as they know the business; you have just promoted your top seller to sales manager.
 Your most reliable revenue producer is now focused on others in the business with little to no time to generate revenue.

 If the company has experienced turbulence in previous external hires, there is a level of comfort in knowing what you are getting by doing an internal promotion.
 You can trust their intentions, and you feel there is continuity from a customer’s perspective.
 Promoting your top seller to the sales manager can be a very positive change to your sales organisation if it is done correctly.
 The challenge for companies is to identify the skills of the potential hire against the real functions required in the role.
-They can be skilled at advising what you want to hear which becomes a tripping point in the interviewing process.
-Best practice is to have them independently interviewed using a highly skilled outsourced interviewing service mitigating the risk of a poor sales hire.
+They can be skilled at advising what you want to hear, which becomes a tripping point in the interviewing process.
+The best practice is to have them independently interviewed using a highly skilled outsourced interviewing service mitigating the risk of a poor sales hire.

-Hiring a new sales manager is often a test of the company’s robustness in systems and process that a new player can enter the business and build on what already exists.
+Hiring a new sales manager is often a test of the company’s robustness in systems and processes so that a new player can enter the business and build on what already exists.
 Much like with sellers joining the sales team.
 The key point is to build on what already exists, including alignment with the strategy of the company.
-External hirers want to change things, rightly or wrongly, to what they are used to with, in an environment they feel comfortable.
+External hirers want to change things, rightly or wrongly, to what they are used to in an environment they feel comfortable.
 Change is inevitable, and often, they are not equipped to handle the change having had only a handful of management roles.
 An existing employee promoted is more likely to follow the established path and not rock the boat.

-As a CEO, you need to ensure that the promotion benefits the individual and your company, and it takes the company forward.
-You need to appreciate the enormous adjustment required of the promoted top seller to sales manager; from being an individual producer to a sales manager making money through other people.
+As a CEO, you need to ensure that the promotion benefits the individual and your company and it takes the company forward.
+You need to appreciate the enormous adjustment required of the promoted top seller to sales manager, from being an individual producer to a sales manager making money through other people.

 So as CEO, what do you need to do?
 How do you ensure that your top seller transitions to their new role successfully?
 How do you ensure that you achieve sustainable business growth?